 Results figure 3.
-The total actual inputs of riverine, direct (point sources discharging directly into the sea) and airborne nitrogen (left) and phosphorus (right) to the Baltic Sea in 2018.
+The actual inputs of riverine, direct (point sources discharging directly into the sea) and airborne nitrogen (left) and phosphorus (right) to the Baltic Sea in 2019.

-Comparing MAI assessments 2015-2018
+Comparing MAI assessments 2015-2019

-The assessment results of nutrient inputs in 2015, 2016, 2017 and 2018 (based in the data series starting from 1995) are very consistent for both nitrogen and phosphorus (Results table 5a and 5b).
+The classification of achieved reductions in the MAI assessment 2015-2019 are very consistent for both nitrogen and phosphorus (Results table 5a and 5b).

-Maximum allowable nitrogen inputs were fulfilled in three basins (Bothnian Sea, Danish Straits and Kattegat) in the four assessments (2015-2018).
+Maximum allowable nitrogen inputs were fulfilled in three basins (Bothnian Sea, Danish Straits and Kattegat) in the five annual assessments (2015-2019).
 MAI was not fulfilled for Baltic Proper, Gulf of Finland and for the Baltic Sea in any assessment.
-MAI was not fulfilled in the Gulf of Riga in 2016-2018.
-For Bothnian Bay (2015-2017) and Gulf of Riga (2015), due to statistical uncertainty of inputs, MAI fulfilment could not be judged, but in 2018 MAI was fulfilled for Bothnian Bay.
+MAI was not fulfilled in the Gulf of Riga in 2016-2019.
+For Bothnian Bay (2015-2017) and Gulf of Riga (2015), due to statistical uncertainty of inputs, MAI fulfilment could not be judged, but in 2018 and 2019 MAI was fulfilled for Bothnian Bay.
 Bothnian Bay and Gulf Riga have improved their classification since 2015.

-Maximum allowable phosphorus inputs were only fulfilled in Kattegat for the four assessments (2015-2018).
-For Bothnian Sea and Danish Straits MAI was fulfilled in 2016, 2017 and 2018, but in 2015 fulfilment could not be judged due to statistical uncertainty of inputs.
+Maximum allowable phosphorus inputs were only fulfilled in Kattegat for the five assessments (2015-2019).
+For Bothnian Sea and Danish Straits MAI has been fulfilled since 2016, but in 2015 fulfilment could not be judged due to statistical uncertainty of inputs.
 MAI was not fulfilled in Baltic Proper, Gulf of Riga and for the Baltic Sea in any assessment.
-MAI was not fulfilled in Gulf of Finland in 2015 and 2017.
+MAI was not fulfilled in Gulf of Finland in 2015, 2017 and 2019.
 For Bothnian Bay (2015-2017) and Gulf of Finland (2016 and 2018) MAI fulfilment could not be judged due to statistical uncertainty.
-In 2018 MAI was fulfilled for Bothnian Bay.
+High uncertainty on the inputs to Gulf of Finland is one reason for the changing status of fulfilment of MAI.
+In 2018 and 2019 MAI was fulfilled for Bothnian Bay.
 Bothnian Bay, Bothnian Sea and Danish Straits have improved their classification since 2015.

 Result table 5a.
-Assessment of nitrogen inputs in 2015, 2016, 2017 and 2018: green=MAI fulfilled, yellow=fulfilment is not determined due to statistical uncertainty, and red=MAI not fulfilled
+Classification of achieving MAI in 2015 (1995-2015 data), 2016 (1995-2016 data), 2017 (1995-2017 data), 2018 (1995-2018 data) and 2019 (1995-2019) for nitrogen: green=MAI fulfilled, yellow=fulfilment is not determined due to statistical uncertainty, and red=MAI not fulfilled

-Baltic Sea Sub- basin Fulfilment of MAI for TN in 2015 Fulfilment of MAI for TN in 2016 Fulfilment of MAI for TN in 2017 Fulfilment of MAI for TN in 2018
+Baltic Sea Sub-basin Classification of achieved Classification of achieved Classification of achieved Classification of achieved Classification of achieved

+reduction reduction reduction reduction reduction

+reduction reduction reduction reduction reduction

+TN2015 TN2016 TN2017 TN2018 TN2019

 Bothnian Bay

 Bothnian Sea

 Baltic Proper

 Gulf of Finland

 Gulf of Riga

 Danish Straits

 Kattegat

 Baltic Sea

-Result table 5a.
-Assessment of phosphorus inputs in 2015, 2016, 2017 and 2018: green=MAI fulfilled, yellow=fulfilment is not determined due to statistical uncertainty, and red=MAI not fulfilled
+Result table 5b.
+Classification of achieving MAI in 2015 (1995-2015 data), 2016 (1995-2016 data), 2017 (1995-2017 data), 2018 (1995-2018 data) and 2019 (1995-2019) for phosphorus: green=MAI fulfilled, yellow=fulfillment is not determined due to statistical uncertainty, and red=MAI not fulfilled

-Baltic Sea Sub- basin Fulfilment of MAI for TP in 2016 Fulfilment of MAI for TP in 2018
+Baltic Sea Sub-basin Classification of achieved reduction TP2015 Classification of achieved reduction TP2016 Classification of achieved reduction TP2017 Classification of achieved reduction TP2018 Classification of achieved reduction TP2019

 Bothnian Bay

 Bothnian Sea

 Baltic Proper

 Gulf of Finland

 Gulf of Riga

 Danish Straits

 Kattegat

 Baltic Sea